AnKing-VIP/advanced-browser/advancedbrowser/config.md

 - **`"Table content"`**: Either:
     - `"No interaction"`: the table content can't be interacted with.
 This makes the Advanced Browser behave like the regular Anki browser.
     - `"Selectable"`: the table content can be selected.
 All changes will be ignored.
-This is useful because this allows you to quickly copy field contents (instead of the regular procedure where you have to do all stese steps: select the note, move the mouse to the field, select its content, then copy it).
+This is useful because this allows you to quickly copy field contents (instead of the regular procedure where you have to do all these steps: select the note, move the mouse to the field, select its content, then copy it).
     - `"Editable"`: Allow to edit some values directly in the table.
 Not all.

 &nbsp;